emailbox/minimail_mobileapp/README.md

 Minimail will eventually be a paid product/service, somewhere in the neighborhood of $10/mo per person.
 There are no plans for a free version, but some affiliate-like program will encourage developers to fork-build-host, then do marketing and collect revenue.

 ### Lock-in, and Who Owns My Data?
 All your data is available, at any time, so you can easily export anything out of your Emailbox datastore.
 You will have the option of hosting your own data.
+Emailbox has no plans to do any data mining, and if those plans change existing users will not be switched over without express permission.
-Emailbox won't be doing any data-mining without your express permission.
-(See the Pricing question above) Any changes to your original email or thread (read, starred, labels, etc.) are already synced back to Gmail, so switching back to (or between) another mail client is simple.
+Any changes to your original email or thread (read, starred, labels, etc.) are already synced back to Gmail, so switching back to (or between) another mail client is simple.